Login

 • Ensure you are connect to the master socket, not a slave socket.
 The master socket is typically located nearest to the front door.
 Using slave sockets which feed from the master can have the same effect as a long extension cable.

 Fibre speeds can fluctuate during the training period.
-It's important that the your router is left powered up and connected at all times in order for you to receive the quickest and most reliable connections your line can support.
+It's important that your router is left powered up and connected at all times in order for you to receive the quickest and most reliable connections your line can support.

 As you are connected directly to the exchange via fibre you should find that the likelihood of interference on the line is limited compared to copper.
 Speed fluctuations are likely to be down to demand for bandwidth on your connection, capacity at the exchange, or capacity on our network.